 Consistent with Title VI of the Civil Rights Act of 1964 and the Americans with Disabilities Act of 1990 (ADA), the County has designated an individual as the County's Title VI/ADA Coordinator.
-The Coordinator is responsible for accepting complaints of discrimination on the basis of disability in the provision of services, activities, programs, or benefits provided by the County.
+The Coordinator is responsible for accepting complaints of discrimination on the basis of race, color, national origin, sex, age, disability , religion and family status in the provision of services, activities, programs, or benefits provided by the County.
 Complaints shall be submitted in writing within the following time frames:

 Title VI: No later than 180 days from the date of the alleged discrimination